James Templer (balloon aviator): Biography

 James Templer was the son of John Templer.
 He was educated at Harrow and Trinity College, Cambridge.
 Whilst serving in the King's Royal Rifle Corps Templer became interested in military ballooning.

-In 1878 Captain Templer and Captain C M Watson started the first regular British Army balloon school at Woolwich.
+In 1878 Captain Templer and Captain Charles Moore Watson started the first regular British Army balloon school at Woolwich.
 The school was started with Templer's own balloon, the Crusader.
 At the same time, Templer was appointed Instructor in Ballooning to the Royal Engineers.
 The following year Captain Templer took command of the newly established military balloon department at Chatham.

 On 10 December 1881 Captain Templer was accompanied by Walter Powell the MP for Malmesbury and Mr. A. Agg-Gardner, brother of James Agg-Gardner – then between terms as MP for Cheltenham – in the balloon Saladin.
 The group departed Bath and headed towards Dorset.
 In time they found themselves within half a mile of the sea near Eypesmouth which is to the west of Bridport.
 As the balloon was rapidly drifting seaward, they attempted to descend.
 The balloon touched the ground a mere 150 yards from the cliff edge.
 The balloon dragged along and ground and Templer exited the basket holding the valve line in his hand.
 As the balloon had just been lightened, it rose about eight feet and Agg-Gardner jumped out breaking his leg.
 Powell was now the only occupant of the balloon.
 Templer, who had still hold of the line, shouted to Powell to climb down the line.
 Powell made a move for the rope but the balloon rose, tearing the line out of Templer's hands.
 The balloon climbed rapidly and Powell was taken out to sea.
 He was never seen again.

 In February 1885, Templer was promoted to the rank of major.
 During the British Army's expedition to the Sudan in 1885, Templer took three balloons.
 He was mentioned in despatches for his actions during the Hasheen engagement.

 In 1888 Templer was accused, arrested and charged with providing the Italian Government with British secrets about military ballooning.
 The case was found to be without foundation and Templer was honourably acquitted.

 At the start of the Second Boer War (1899–1902), Templer served in the Scientific and Departmental Corps as a lieutenant colonel.
 He was promoted to full colonel in the Reserve of Officers on 6 December 1899, and was able to put his interest in steam traction to use when he served as Director of Steam Road Transport during the war.
 He was mentioned in despatches (29 November 1900) by Lord Roberts, Commander-in-Chief during the early part of the War.
 After the end of the war, Templer retired from his commission in the 7th (Militia) Battalion of the King's Royal Rifle Corps in November 1902.